 Congratulations!
 Your website is up and running, and we guess it makes you proud.
 You like the design, and you are happy with the content.
 But can you tell, objectively, if your website is a good one?
+Did anyone tell you about Lighthouse?
+If not, keep reading.

 Most people don’t have enough technical knowledge to tell the difference between a good website and a bad website.
 We’ve heard the same questions many times – “What does it mean a good website”, and “Does it really matter”?